raramuridesign-cc/mautic101/cloudflare-workers/README.md

 # 🎉 **Conclusion**

-This Worker gives you **full visual control over Mautic forms** embedded inside your domain using iframes.
+This Worker gives you **full visual control over Mautic forms** embedded on your domain using both iframe and JavaScript methods.
 It is clean, server-side only, cache-safe, and works with all browsers since it outputs pure HTML/CSS.